SSH

 User root

-Now we connect using the jumps
+Now we connect through the jumps

 !ssh -J server1 server2